Quintessence Help Centre

 ExecuteScheduleAsync

-ExecuteScheduleAsync() works the same way as the ExecuteSchedule() function but calculates in the background (asynchronously from third party applications).
-This is useful for longer Schedules,
+ExecuteScheduleAsync() works the same way as the ExecuteSchedule() function, but runs in the background (asynchronously when called from third-party applications).
+This is useful for longer-running Schedules, as other work can continue while the Schedule executes.
+Once processing is complete, the resulting data is returned to the third-party application.
+Syntax: Remarks: Examples:

 -